ewdhp/linear-algebra-foundations/matrices/README.md

 ## 📖 What You'll Learn

-Matrices are central to nearly every ML/AI algorithm.
+Matrices represent datasets, linear transformations, and weights in neural networks.
+They are central to nearly every ML/AI algorithm.
 This section covers the essential matrix operations and concepts, along with advanced topics on their structure and decomposition.

 ## 📂 Subtopics